LonelyPenguin/tab-reason-chrome-ext/README.md

 # tab-reason-chrome-ext
-Jot down the reason you opened a tab for later reference.
+Jot down the reason you opened a tab for later reference. (project not finished but currently dormant)